Sidelobe/HyperBuffer/README.md

 ### Memory Overhead & Buffer Geometry
 The memory overhead of an N-Dimensional `HyperBuffer` of `base_type` has 2 components:

 1. The amount of memory required for the **data** is given by the *product of all its dimension extents*.
-This corresponds to the amount of elements in the lowest-order dimension.
+This corresponds to the amount of elements in the innermost dimension.

-1. The **amount of pointers** need for a given multi-dimensional buffer is given by the *sum of the cumulative product of its dimension extents*, where with 'dimensions' we mean the 'pointer dimensions', i.e. we ignore the lowest-order dimension.
+1. The **amount of pointers** need for a given multi-dimensional buffer is given by the *sum of the cumulative product of its dimension extents*, where with 'dimensions' we mean the 'pointer dimensions', i.e. we ignore the innermost dimension.

 For a `HyperBuffer<float, 3>(2, 4, 5)` this would mean: